-This is one of two creative writing research modules and takes as its focus Hemingway's model of the iceberg; the idea that only an eighth of what the writer knows is visible to the reader.
-Students will understand, through practice, what the other seven-eighths consists of in terms of the practical, historical, and speculative research necessary to bring a piece of creative writing to life for a reader.
-It will involve looking at how writers build worlds, characters and stories, how they research settings, time periods and ideas.
-We will consider the use of archives, mood boards, video resources, images, paintings, newspapers, other fictional texts, websites, wider reading and experiences to aid them in creation of believable worlds, characters and stories, imagery, voice, or supplementary knowledge in poetry/experimental work.
-It will also look at the ways writers work to find creativity and ideas, and habits they use to enhance their practice.
+The focus of this module is on understanding and conducting research directly related to the production of a creative piece.
+It takes as its focus Hemingway's model of the creative working being like an iceberg: the reader only sees one-eighth of the craft, research and intellectual labour that goes into its creative production.
+Students will understand, through practice, how writers manage the seven-eighths of the iceberg that the reader does not directly encounter, in terms of the practical, historical, cultural, theoretical and speculative research necessary to bring a piece of creative writing to life.
+The module will involve looking at how writers build worlds, characters and stories; and how they research settings, time periods and ideas.
+We will consider the use of archives, mood boards, video resources, images, paintings, newspapers, other creative texts, websites, wider reading and experiences to aid the creation of believable worlds, characters and stories, imagery, voice, or supplementary knowledge in poetry/experimental work.
+The anchor will be the ideas and plans the students have for an individual long project that could potentially form the basis of their eventual dissertation.

 Students will develop a research portfolio, made up of a Research Poster, and a written or recorded Commentary and Research Project Summary.